-Otherwise you can end up with an invalid internal perception of reality and Lua $T_EX$ might even decide to crash on you.
+Otherwise you can end up with an invalid internal perception of reality and LuaTEX might even decide to crash on you.
 It also means that running forward over for instance pre is ok but backward you need to stop at pre.
-And you definitely must not mess with the node that prev points to, if only because it is not really an node but part of the disc data structure (so freeing it again might crash Lua $T_EX$ ).
+And you definitely must not mess with the node that prev points to, if only because it is not really a node but part of the disc data structure (so freeing it again might crash LuaTEX).